A-M-V.ORG

 Reflection & Future

 I thoroughly enjoyed working on this project, from discovery to high-fidelity prototyping.
-As an AMV editor, contributing to this tight-knit community was rewarding, pushing me to find creative solutions for a community I deeply care about.
+As an AMV editor, contributing to this project was rewarding, pushing me to find creative solutions for a community I care about.

-This project taught me intuitive navigation, clean information architecture, and feature prioritization.
+This process taught me about designing intuitive navigation, building a clean information architecture, and how to do feature prioritization.
 In the future, I'd like to conduct more A/B testing sessions.

 With the design in place, we're developing the site and planning a mobile-friendly version or app for wider accessibility.